rossbrandon/rossbrandon.dev/content/posts/building-new-portfolio-site.md

 Things I want to add:

+- ~~Ability to pin blog posts for ones I want to keep updated (ex. reading lists)~~ :check_mark:
 - Blog post table of contents
-- Project demo section to show off a few things I have built over the years.
+- Project demo section to show off a few things I have built over the years

 I am still very much in the early stages of learning Hugo, but I think I will enjoy making this site a better fit for me.
 For additional fun, it should be easy enough to try out various themes if I feel so inclined.